 Students record an up-to-7-minute video presentation about their future city, discussing its features and their solution to the annual challenge.
 Due before the Regional Competition.
 Read more.

 Students answer questions from judges (experts in engineering, technical, and city design fields) during a 10-minute live session.
 The sessions will be conducted via a video conferencing platform and scheduled by your Regional Coordinator.
 Read more.

 Students work with their team to complete a project plan to help them stay organized and focused with the Future City project.
-Due one week before the Regional Competition.
+Due before the Regional Competition.
 Read more.